IanG/dotnet-kafka-sample/README.md

 - **Common** - this project contains POCO objects that represent events that can occur for smart doors.
 - **Producer** - this project is a .NET worker service which randomly creates `DoorOpen` and `DoorClosed` events and produces them onto the configured Kafka topic
 - **Consumer** - this project is a .NET worker service which consumes smart door events from the configured Kafka topic

-If you find this repository useful please give it ⭐️

 **Note** at present this example does not cover more advanced concepts such as:
 - Client Authentication